The Continental Math League

 Create a study schedule: A study schedule can help you stay on track and avoid procrastination.
 Set aside dedicated study time each day or week, and stick to it.
 Create a schedule that works for your own preferences and lifestyle, and try to balance study time with other activities and responsibilities.

 Stay organized: Keeping your study materials organized can help you stay focused and productive.
-Use folders or binders to keep your practice problems, notes, and study guides in order.
+Use folders or binders to order your practice problems, notes, and study guides.
 Organize your workspace and remove any distractions that might interfere with your concentration.

 Take breaks: Taking short breaks can help you stay focused and avoid burnout.
 Try to take a short break every hour or so to stretch, grab a snack, or simply rest your eyes.
 Use breaks as a way to recharge and refocus.